smichelotti/ionic2-google-maps-test/readme.md

 this `AgmCoreModule` to the imports of app.module.ts.
 See line #5 and #14 from [app.module.ts](https://github.com/smichelotti/ionic2-google-maps-test/blob/master/src/app/app.module.ts).

-Upon running `ionic serve`, the following exception is shown in the console:
+At first, upon running `ionic serve`, the following exception is shown in the console:

 ```shell
 [14:36:28]  bundle dev started ...